Luks24/outfit7-test/README.md

 ### Step 2

 In your project go under `IAM & Admin > Service Accounts`.
 Once you are there click on `create service account`.
-Now give it a name and save it.

-The next step is to go under `IAM & Admin > IAM` find your create account and give it this roles and then save.
+The next step is to give it this roles and then save.

 ![image](https://user-images.githubusercontent.com/25723597/190396342-a2d5cd12-efbd-4f68-b1e9-36096f8f526f.png)